jpchawanda1/ETL_Extract_Justice_Chawanda_670444/README.md

 - Display the timestamp of the last recorded entry.
 - Allow the user to add a new record interactively.
-- Update a text file (last_extraction.txt) with the timestamp of the last record.
+- Update a text file (`last_extraction.txt`) with the timestamp of the last record.

-**Steps**
+### Steps

-1. Load the Dataset
+1. **Load the Dataset**
-- The dataset is loaded from a CSV file located at K:\Code Projects\ETL_Extract_Justice_Chawanda_670444\Immigration_Data.csv.
+   - The dataset is loaded from a CSV file located at `K:\Code Projects\ETL_Extract_Justice_Chawanda_670444\Immigration_Data.csv`.
-- If the dataset is empty, a message is written to the last_extraction.txt file indicating that the dataset is empty.
+   - If the dataset is empty, a message is written to the `last_extraction.txt` file indicating that the dataset is empty.

-3. Display the Last Recorded Timestamp
+2. **Display the Last Recorded Timestamp**
-- If the dataset is not empty, the timestamp of the last record is retrieved and written to the last_extraction.txt file.
+   - If the dataset is not empty, the timestamp of the last record is retrieved and written to the `last_extraction.txt` file.
    - This ensures that the file always reflects the most recent update.

-5. Add a New Record
+3. **Add a New Record**
    - The user is prompted to decide whether they want to add a new record.
    - If the user chooses "yes":
-    *The user is asked to input details for the new record, including:
+     - The user is asked to input details for the new record, including:
-          -Immigrant ID
+       - Immigrant ID
-          -Passport Number
+       - Passport Number
-          -Name
+       - Name
-          -Country
+       - Country
-          -Purpose of Visit
+       - Purpose of Visit
-          -Contact
+       - Contact
-          -Payment Status
+       - Payment Status
      - The current timestamp is automatically added to the record.
      - The new record is appended to the dataset.
      - The updated dataset is saved back to the CSV file.
-- The last_extraction.txt file is updated with the timestamp of the newly added record.
+     - The `last_extraction.txt` file is updated with the timestamp of the newly added record.
    - If the user chooses "no":
-    *A message "No new record added." is displayed.
+     - A message "No new record added." is displayed.

-**Files Used**
+### Files Used

-1. Immigration_Data.csv
+1. **Immigration_Data.csv**
    - Stores the dataset of immigration records.
    - Updated whenever a new record is added.

-2. last_extraction.txt
+2. **last_extraction.txt**
    - Stores the timestamp of the last recorded entry.
    - Updated every time the workflow is executed, regardless of whether a new record is added.

-**Key Features**
+### Key Features

-- Ensures the dataset and last_extraction.txt file are always in sync.
+- Ensures the dataset and `last_extraction.txt` file are always in sync.
 - Provides an interactive way to manage records.
 - Handles empty datasets gracefully.

 ---

 ## How to Reproduce